Australian Wildlife Tourism Network

 Scientific benefits (especially but not exclusively of specialised research tourism) includes:

-- Increased access to remote locations with guides who know the area well
+- Increased access by researchers to remote locations with guides who know the area well

 Benefits to the tourist, the broader community, and educators

 As a form of citizen science, research tourism in a wildlife tourism setting frequently provides the following benefits to the tourism industry, the community, tourists, and public education:

 - New and interesting products for the tourist to choose to participate in

 - Tourists feeling they have contributed to something important

 - Increased community awareness and stewardship of research and conservation issues